lee-dohm/lee-dohm.github.io/disclaimer.md

 No other warranty expressed or implied.

-This blog has been rated R by the nobody in particular.
+This blog has been rated R by nobody in particular.
 Under 17 requires accompanying parent or guardian.
 May contain rough and/or persistent violence and suggestive material, hard language, strong horror, strong crude sexual content, sexually-oriented nudity, and/or hard drug use.
 (Or it may not ...
 I'm mercurial that way.)

 Any resemblance to actual persons, living or dead, is unintentional and purely coincidental.